 Were it not for blame and anger, you'd find me giving it my favour openly.
 (Ibn Kathir, al-Sira al-Nabawiyya, Vol. 1, p.337)

 Ismail ibn Iyas ibn Afif, a trader visiting Mecca adds further detail to what the Messenger (saw) presented.
-Ismail was speaking with Abbas, the Messenger's uncle, when he saw a man, a woman and child praying near the Ka'bah.
-On enquiring about them, Abbas told him it was his nephew Muhammad, his wife Khadija and cousin Ali (ra).
+Ismail was speaking with Abbas, the Messenger's uncle when he saw a man, a woman, and a child praying near the Ka'bah.
+On enquiring about them, Abbas told him it was his nephew Muhammad, his wife Khadija, and cousin Ali (ra).
 Having been amongst those who had attended the banquet he summarised what he understood as the message:

 The man was Muhammad ibn Abdullah, his nephew, who believed Allah had sent him as a Messenger and the treasures of the emperors of Rome and Persia would be opened for him … Ismail (ra) later said he wished he believed that day, as he would have been the fourth in Islam.
 (Ibn Ishaq, al-Seerah wa al-Maghazi, pp. 137-138)

-This is supported by ahadith of other early converts like Ibn Abbassa who having heard rumours asked how many followed the messenger and were told just a few.
+This is supported by ahadith of other early converts like Ibn Abbassa who having heard rumors asked how many followed the messenger and were told just a few.
+And verses such as:

 Allah then ordered him to address his call more widely to Quraysh (see here):